Chechnya is banning music that's too fast or slow. These songs wouldn't make the cut

 The government's crackdown on certain musical tempos would silence most modern music genres.
 Electronic styles of music like house, techno and dubstep all tend to have BPMs of over 116, says the audio tech company Izotope, while the average tempo of 2020's best-selling pop songs was 122 BPM, according to the BBC.

-Russian outlet Meduza said the tempo of the Russian national anthem would be considered too slow under the new limit, reports RadioFreeEurope/RadioLiberty.
+The independent Russian news outlet Meduza said the tempo of the Russian national anthem would be considered too slow under the new limit, reports RadioFreeEurope/RadioLiberty.
 But it would seem to permit hip-hop music, which generally has a BPM of 85 to 95.

 Here are examples of songs that wouldn't: